the m p w c Foundation, inc.

 .. mostly in the blue looseleaf binder, but most recently, most of them remain unprinted and still on my computer.

-,, I both hope and plan to leave a PRINTABLE PDF file copy (maybe also a .htm copy) of every MPWCF webpage just in case either the website goes down (be careful to pay the quarterly website fees after I die and until no longer needed by you OR ANYONE ELSE INCLUDING THE USA DEFAULT grantees) or is otherwise unavailable OR someone attempts to change any of the web-site pages.
+,, I no longer hope and plan to leave a PRINTABLE PDF file copy (or a .htm copy) of every MPWCF webpage just in case either the website goes down.
+Therefore, be careful to pay the quarterly 1&1ionos website fees after I die and until no longer needed by you OR ANYONE ELSE or is otherwise unavailable OR someone attempts to change any of the web-site pages.
 If I do not have the end-of-life time to do or update this, it will be because I am still not finished with the entire website (which may never occur, as changes always come up), but I will leave the .PDF or .HTM copies on the main computer in a folder (most probably) called e:\mydocs\PDFconvertedDOCs\ or something quite similar (and if that does not occur, the e:\mydocs\mywebs\mpwinsma folder will ALWAYS have the latest files prior to my death and subsequent to MY MAKING and/or UPLOADING ANY CHANGES myself.

 As background, it would be useful at this time to study the most recent MPWCF Financial Statements and the foundation spreadsheet that shows "MPWCFckbks" and "MPWCF-cashflow.xls".
 During the interim period between my loss of lucidity (this could be prior to my death or at my death) and the receipt of monies received from the provisions of my Trust, the cash flow of the Foundation could take any one of many possibilities.
 See the examples on the mpwcf-cashflow spreadsheet referred to above.